OMP-IRD/hyfaa-scheduler/README.md

 ## Use HYFAA

 - choose a configuration folder in `work_configurations`
-- follow the `README.md` inside of the configuration folder to download input_data folder (hydrological static data configuration) and initialized `databases` (may be optionnal)
+- follow the `README.md` inside of the configuration folder to download input_data folder (hydrological static data configuration) and initialized `databases` (may be optional)

 #### With Docker